-Five Growing Careers to Know in Healthcare Administration (2020)
+Five Emerging Careers in Healthcare Administration (2020)

 Healthcare is a rapidly changing industry.
 Breakthroughs in artificial intelligence, emerging issues surrounding big data, complications arising through healthcare regulations, and new integrations between healthcare and business are all transforming the way care is delivered.
 But many of these innovations aren’t being implemented by doctors and providers themselves; they’re being implemented by healthcare administrators.